hzeller/rc-screen/README.md

    - OFF button brings screen up (projector off, screen up)

 Also, the ON button in fact toggles the screen - that way it is possible to move up the screen while the projector stays on (in my case, the screen covers a sliding door, so that is convenient :) )

 Inputs
 ------

    - IR-receiver (some common TSOP38 or similar)
-   - rotation detector (cny77) (via Schmitt-Trigger input)
+   - rotation detector of an encoder wheel via reflective optical sensor (CNY70) (via "software defined" Schmitt-Trigger input: using a comparator and a digital output to bias that).
    - end-switch

 Outputs
 -------

    - motor driver in h-bridge configuration (754410 or similar)
-   - bias-output for cny77 Schmitt-Trigger input.
+   - bias-output for CNY70 Schmitt-Trigger input.
    - status LED

 The encoder wheel is written in PostScript